yusufcanadiguzel/patika-library-app/LibraryApp.DataAccess/README.md

 # Data Access Layer
-The Data Access layer serves as the intermediary between the application and the data storage mechanism.
+The Data Access layer intermediates between the application and the data storage mechanism.

 ### Contracts
 - IEntityRepository<T>